koka-lang/koka/test/artifact/pldi24/README.md

 ## Checking the proofs

-The proofs (Section 4) are included in the AddressC directory.
+The proofs (Section 4) are all included in the AddressC directory.
-You can check the proofs using (where `8` is the number of threads):
+You can check the proofs using (where `4` is the number of threads):
 ```
 test# cd AddressC/
 test# eval $(opam env)